Mixed Connective Tissue Disease

-Mixed connective tissue disease has features of three other connective tissue diseases:
+Mixed connective tissue disease has features of 3 other connective tissue diseases:

-What are the symptoms of mixed connective tissue disease?
+What are the symptoms of mixed connective tissue disease (MCTD)?

 In the beginning stages, patients who have MCTD have symptoms similar to those of patients with other connective tissue disorders, including: